yeutech-lab/wallpapers-yeutech/README.md

 If you want to contribute to wallpapers-yeutech please see our [contributing and community guidelines](https://github.com/yeutech-lab/wallpapers-yeutech/blob/master/CONTRIBUTING.md), they\'ll help you get set up locally and explain the whole process.

-Please also note that all repositories under the null organization follow our [Code of Conduct](https://github.com/yeutech-lab/wallpapers-yeutech/blob/master/CODE_OF_CONDUCT.md), make sure to review and follow it.
+Please also note that all repositories under the yeutech-lab organization follow our [Code of Conduct](https://github.com/yeutech-lab/wallpapers-yeutech/blob/master/CODE_OF_CONDUCT.md), make sure to review and follow it.

 ## License MIT